-NOTA and Final Rule Analysis
+NOTA and OPTN Final Rule

-The Committee submits the following proposal for the Board consideration under the authority of the National Organ Transplantation Act, which states, "The Organ Procurement and Transplantation Network shall...establish...medical criteria for allocating organs and provide to members of the public an opportunity to comment with respect to such criteria..."
-195, and under the authority of the OPTN Final Rule, which states "The OPTN Board of Directors shall be responsible for developing...policies for the equitable allocation for cadaveric organs."
-196 The Final Rule requires that when developing policies for the equitable allocation of cadaveric organs, such policies must be developed "in accordance with \$121.8," which requires that allocation policies "(1) Shall be based on sound medical judgment; (2) Shall seek to achieve the best use of donated organs; (3) Shall preserve the ability of a transplant program to decline an offer of an organ or not to use the organ for the potential recipient in accordance with \$121.7(b)(4)(d) and (e); (4) Shall be specific for each organ type or combination of organ types to be transplanted into a transplant candidate; (5) Shall be designed to avoid wasting organs, to avoid futile transplants, to promote patient access to transplantation, and to promote the efficient management of organ placement;...(8) Shall not be based on the candidate's place of residence or place of listing, except to the extent required by paragraphs (a)(1)-(5) of this section."
-197 This proposal:
+The Committee submits the following proposal for the Board consideration under the authority of the National Organ Transplantation Act, which states, "The Organ Procurement and Transplantation Network shall...establish...medical criteria for allocating organs and provide to members of the public an opportunity to comment with respect to such criteria..."196, and under the authority of the OPTN Final Rule, which states "The OPTN Board of Directors shall be responsible for developing...policies for the equitable allocation for cadaveric organs."197 The Final Rule requires that when developing policies for the equitable allocation of cadaveric organs, such policies must be developed "in accordance with \$121.8," which requires that allocation policies "(1) Shall be based on sound medical judgment; (2) Shall seek to achieve the best use of donated organs; (3) Shall preserve the ability of a transplant program to decline an offer of an organ or not to use the organ for the potential recipient in accordance with \$121.7(b)(4)(d) and (e); (4) Shall be specific for each organ type or combination of organ types to be transplanted into a transplant candidate; (5) Shall be designed to avoid wasting organs, to avoid futile transplants, to promote patient access to transplantation, and to promote the efficient management of organ placement;...(8) Shall not be based on the candidate's place of residence or place of listing, except to the extent required by paragraphs (a)(1)-(5) of this section.."198 This proposal:

-- Is based on sound medical judgment198 because it is an evidenced-based change relying on the following evidence: - OPTN Data, SRTR analyses and peer-review literature showing that MELD 3.0 and PELD Cr better predict risk of waitlist mortality and rank liver transplant candidates based on medical urgency for transplant - OPTN data and medical judgment that Status 1B candidates with chronic liver disease are at higher risk of mortality, and that the MELD/PELD 25 threshold for Status 1B candidates is not clinically relevant. - Literature showing the GI bleeding threshold should be updated to align with clinicallyaccepted definitions - Seeks to achieve the best use of donated organs199 by ensuring organs are allocated and transplanted according to medical urgency.
-This proposal will: - Reduce waitlist mortality as shown by MELD 3.0 LSAM modeling, which indicates the most medically urgent patients will be transplanted and less likely to die while waiting for a transplant - Ensure that the most urgent candidates are prioritized by updating Status 1A/1B policy and improving ability of MELD and PELD to predict risk of mortality.
+- Is based on sound medical judgment199 because it is an evidenced-based change relying on the following evidence: - OPTN data, SRTR analyses and peer-reviewed literature showing that MELD 3.0 and PELD Cr better predict risk of waitlist mortality and rank liver transplant candidates based on medical urgency for transplant - OPTN data and medical judgment that Status 1B candidates with chronic liver disease are at higher risk of mortality, and that the MELD/PELD 25 threshold for Status 1B candidates is not clinically relevant. - Literature showing the GI bleeding threshold and definition of hepatic encephalopathy should be updated to align with clinically-accepted definitions - Seeks to achieve the best use of donated organs200 by ensuring organs are allocated and transplanted according to medical urgency.
+This proposal will: - Reduce waitlist mortality as shown by MELD 3.0 LSAM modeling, which indicates the most medically urgent patients will be transplanted and less likely to die while waiting for a transplant - Ensure that the most urgent candidates are prioritized by updating Status 1A/1B policy and improving ability of MELD and PELD to predict risk of mortality. - Is designed to...promote patient access to transplantation201 by giving similarly situated candidates equitable opportunities to receive an organ offer. - Reduce disparity in liver allocation between male and female candidates by equalizing transplant rates between male and female candidates as shown by MELD 3.0 LSAM modelling

-^{195 42} USC §274(b)(2)(B).
+196 42 USC §274(b)(2)(B).

-^{196 42} C.F.R. §121.4(a)(1)
+197 42 C.F.R. §121.4(a)(1)

-197 42 CFR §121.8(a).
+198 42 CFR §121.8(a).

-^{198 42} CFR §121.8(a)(1).
+199 42 CFR §121.8(a)(1).

-^{199 42} CFR §121.8(a)(2).
+200 42 CFR §121.8(a)(2).

+201 Ibid.

-- Is designed to...promote patient access to transplantation200 by giving similarly situated candidates equitable opportunities to receive an organ offer. - Reduce disparity in liver allocation between male and female candidates by equalizing transplant rates between male and female candidates as shown by MELD 3.0 LSAM modelling - Adjusts the PELD score to align risk of mortality with adults at a given MELD score - o Prioritize Status 1B candidates at highest risk of mortality - Ensure appropriate candidates are able to access Status 1A and Status 1B priority - Is not based on the candidate's place of residence or place of listing
+- o Adjust the PELD score to align risk of mortality with adults at a given MELD score - o Prioritize Status 1B candidates at highest risk of mortality - Ensure appropriate candidates are able to access Status 1A and Status 1B priority - Is not based on the candidate's place of residence or place of listing202